wooden garden panelspacerWilly the Garden GnomespacerThe Garden Helper logo

 Replant each new division as you would a new perennial or annual, and water it in very well.

-Tip layering is also an easy way to propagate new Dianthus plants
+Tip layering is another easy way to propagate new Dianthus plants

 Simply pin or peg a growing tip of your plant to the ground